 Christmas did not change, not dramatically.
 The night went on as it would.
 The moment passed as moments tend to do—quickly and without patience—and yet there was something different about the communal mood.
 The meaning of their celebration was brought to the fore in a way that only grandma could have done it.
 And they remembered.

 The once-soldier Ken was especially touched by the letter, not expecting to be moved emotionally on the holiday that had become so meaningless to him.
-He could not fathom it all and had trouble processing it.
-But, he felt it in the pit of his stomach.
-He felt it in the salty tears that his eyes had shed and had covered his face.
+He could not fathom the magnitude and had trouble processing it.
+But, it curdled in the pit of his stomach, and he felt without touching, the salty tears that ran down his worn cheeks.

 He was outside, alone.
 He wanted to smoke, but couldn’t.
 Looking at the cold moon surrounded by darkness, he contemplated the holidays falling on the shortest, darkest days of the year—stolen from the pagans.
 Claire found him out in the bitterest cold and they talked—about the letter, about grandma, about them.
-He attempted to be profound about his holiday sadness, but realized he didn’t have to be.
-His melancholy was, for the moment, somewhere else; gone, he hoped and prayed.
+He attempted to be profound about his holiday sadness, but realized he truly couldn’t, and more importantly, didn’t have to be.
+His melancholy was, for the moment, somewhere else; gone, he hoped.
 Warmness grew out from his belly, and he struggled to distinguish it from the effects of the Mouquin brandy.
 He felt different and he channeled that change into a kiss.
 He told her that he loved her back—“I love you, darling”—and meant it.
 They kissed again and came back inside to the indoor warmth—of the heated house and comfy couches, of family and holiday cheer.

 All of them, together, sat around the hearth, toying with new gifts, drinking hot chocolate, and telling stories.
 Every once in a while someone broke into a verse of an old carol—“Deck the Halls,” “Oh, Come All Ye Faithful.”
 Robert tried his hand at “Away in a Manger” on the old, beat-up upright in the room’s corner.